josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 10.3.2.
 AutoML for Images and Video

-* **Vertex AI AutoML**: Simplifies building machine learning models for image and video data
+* **Vertex AI AutoML for Image and Video Data**: automates building models for image classification, multiclass classification, object detection, and segmentation, as well as video classification, action recognition, and object tracking.
-    * Supports various tasks: image classification, multiclass classification, object detection, image segmentation, video classification, action recognition, and object tracking
+    * Supported devices: iPhones, Android phones (including Google Pixel and Samsung Galaxy), and Edge TPU devices
-        * *AutoML Edge model*: Optimized for edge devices, using less memory and low latency for iPhones, Android phones, and Edge TPU devices
+* **AutoML Edge Models**: optimized for edge devices with low memory and latency requirements

 ---